Pazhassi Raja: Rebellion to remove Tipu Sultan (1784–1793)

 These terms converted monarchs to mere agents of the East India Company.
 Rajas were now stripped of their right to rule as they willed; they also lost control over their economies.

 Kottayam was represented by Vira Varma, uncle of Pazhassi Raja during talks with the East India Company in 1792.
 Vira Varma concluded a treaty with Company = by which he accepted all terms and conditions put forward by them.

 Resistance to Company rule in India — the Cotiote War

-Pazhassi Raja resisted the East India Companyfrom 1793 onwards till his death in 1805.
+Pazhassi Raja resisted the East India Company from 1793 onwards till his death in 1805.
 He fought two wars to resist Company intervention in the domestic affairs of his kingdom.
-From 1793–1797 he fought over the question of the management of Kottayam and from 1800–1805 over the issue of who was to be master of Wynad.
+From 1793 to 1797 he fought over the question of the management of Kottayam and from 1800 to 1805 over the issue of who was to be master of Wynad.
 The East India Company called their wars with Pazhassi Rajah as Cotiote War.